I was such a "perfect mom" before I had my first child,

 especially because I planned to breastfeed.
 In fact, I was going to exclusively breastfeed my daughter until she politely asked me to stop.
 Little did I know that breastfeeding wouldn't be the best choice for my baby (or me).
 However, before I figured that out I was pretty sanctimonious, and even mean, to moms who formula fed.
 There are so many things us moms have to stop saying about moms who formula feed.
 Not just because they are unkind, but because they are inaccurate, untrue, and anti-feminist.

 I was horrible to her.
 I remember challenging her plan to formula feed her next baby from the start.
 She wasn't even going to try.
 I couldn't believe it.
 Didn't she know that " breast is best?"
 I asked her so many inappropriate questions and even tried to quote "statistics" and "research" to get her to change her mind.
 I was such a b*tch.
 Seriously.
 I have no clue why she didn't tell me off.

 choose to formula feed him without a second thought.
 When breastfeeding my daughter didn't work out, she was literally my only friend who helped me navigate how to choose and use formula.
 She was also my only friend who didn't judge me, make nasty comments, or try to change my mind.
 Everyone else made me feel terrible to the point I started thinking that I had failed as a mother.
+No one deserves that.